DarrellH89/H89_ESP32_RTOS/README.md

 The command interface between the H-89 and ESP32 is listed below:

+Web Features:
+* Webpage listing files on micro SD card with ability to upload/download/delete
+* Ability to reboot ESP32
+* Over The Air updates for firmware

 Commands:
+Implemented
+* List Files on the micro SD card
+* Debug - simple get four bytes from H89, add 1 to each byte and send them back
+* Get file from H89 using Xmodem protocol with CRC
+* Reboot ESP32 by writing to Command port twice

+Under Development
-Read Status of last operation
+* Read Status of last operation

-Read sectors using Cylinder/Head/Sector (CHS)
+* Read sectors using Cylinder/Head/Sector (CHS)

-Write Sectors using CHS
+* Write Sectors using CHS

-List Files on the micro SD card

-Select disk image using text file name
+* Select disk image using text file name

-Select disk image using file number
+* Select disk image using file number

-Read sectors using LBA
+* Read sectors using LBA

-Write Sectors using LBA
+* Write Sectors using LBA